How much should you pay for the best commercial juicer to meet your needs?

 MANUAL CITRUS JUICERS

-If you’re juicing at home and only juice a few fruit at a time, you might consider a completely manual juicing solution.
+If you’re squeezing at home and only press a few fruit at a time, you might consider a completely manual juicing solution.
 Personally, I have a few options in my own kitchen that I grab for depending on what I’m doing.

 Citrus Hand Reamer: If I’m just juicing a lemon or lime for marinating fish or sprucing up a cocktail, I may reach for a little citrus reamer.
 It’s fast, easy, and nearly indestructible.
 It has good juice yield, but can be a bit messy.
 These tools are not so labor efficient but very fast to clean up, so, an excellent choice for 1-2 fruit.
 You’ll pay somewhere between $3 for a basic wooden one to $40 for a designer, hand-crafted ceramic one that looks nice in the kitchen.